-It only seems like Barrett has been at Ohio State forever, but in reality this will be his fourth season at the helm for the Buckeyes.
-With one more chance to recapture the glory of his redshirt freshman performance in 2014, Barrett needs 3,847 yards of total offense to pass Drew Brees as the Big Ten's career leader.
+It seems as if Barrett has been at Ohio State forever, but in reality this will be his fourth season at the helm for the Buckeyes.
+With one more chance to recapture the glory of his redshirt freshman performance in 2014, he needs 3,847 yards of total offense to pass Drew Brees as the Big Ten's career leader.

 Rashan Gary, DE, Michigan

-The No. 1 overall prospect from the 2016 recruiting class had a solid, if not spectacular, freshman campaign with one sack and five tackles for loss.
-But that was mostly as a backup, while this fall he'll be the focal point of a Michigan unit that lost most of its stars from a season ago.
+The No. 1 overall prospect from the 2016 recruiting class had a solid, if unspectacular, freshman campaign with one sack and five tackles for loss.
+But that was mostly as a backup, while this fall he will be the focal point of a Michigan unit that lost most of its stars from a season ago.
 Gary is poised for a breakout year and will be key to what the Wolverines do on defense.